 Halloween Horror Nights bring a ridiculous amount of people to Universal Orlando during select nights in September and October.

 The haunted houses take around a year to be completed, and the attention to detail separates this event from others.
 In addition to the haunted houses, which on occasion, are themed after famous horror movies or series, you can find scare zones through the park and enjoy Halloween-themed shows, food, and drinks.

 HHN target audience is adults, but if kids are part of your spooky trip to Orlando, there is a good option.
 Mickey’s Not-So-Scary Halloween Party at the Magic Kingdom Park.
 Here, kids can trick-or-treat through the park, dress up, meet their favorite Disney characters, and be mesmerized by an impressive firework show prepared just for the occasion.

 Keep in mind, though, that the previously mentioned events require separate tickets just for the event.

 Rainbow Road in Charleston, SC

-The city of Charleston in South Carolina is probably one of the prettiest cities in the South of the United States.
+The city of Charleston in South Carolina is probably one of the prettiest towns in the South of the United States.
 The thing is, it’s also one of the most haunted.
-Since its foundation in 1670, this port town had between its residents and visitors slave traders, 19th-century pirates, and civil war prisoners.
+Since its foundation in 1670, this port town had between its residents and visitors, slave traders, 19th-century pirates, and civil war prisoners.

 If planning to visit Charleston, consider visiting during a weekday when there are fewer people.
 Click here to read more about things to do, see, and eat during weekdays in Charleston, South Carolina.